Can your dog be a service dog?

 You like to learn at your own pace and have specific needs?
 You would love to learn how to train your dog but live too far to drive to our facility?
 Schedule in-person or Skype sessions with one of our certified trainers

 You’re on a budget or you love the idea of training your dog yourself?
-This is a great opportunity to learn while exposing your dog to other dogs and people.
+This is a great opportunity to learn while sharing and learning from others in the group.
+Learn all you need, from basic obedience to advanced skills.
+No previous experience needed.